 Which devices do you want to power?

-Depending on your consumption, you'll need different capacities.
-A 1,000-watt inverter, a refrigerator, or a coffee maker require significantly more than just LED lighting. -
+Depending on your power consumption, you'll need different capacities.
+A 1000W inverter, a refrigerator, or a coffee machine requires significantly more power than just LED lighting. -

 How long do you want to be self-sufficient?

-Plan for at least one day's supply—preferably two.
-This will increase your independence in bad weather. -
+Plan for at least a day's supply – better yet, two.
+This increases your independence in bad weather. -

 Where is the battery installed?

-Under the seat, in a storage compartment, or in the basement?
+Under the seat, in the storage compartment, or in the basement?
 Not every battery fits everywhere.
-Our NOVA Base series, for example, fits perfectly under the seat in a Fiat Ducato .
+Our NOVA Base series, for example, fits perfectly under the seat in the Fiat Ducato .

 The NOVA series from Solarkontor